react-cad/react-cad/README.md

 * Write CAD models with React in your favourite editor
 * Preview in Storybook as you work
-* TODO: Export to STL via Storybook or the command line
+* Export to STL via Storybook or the command line

 ## Usage